habibcilmd-cardiologist/dr-cil/content/en/blog/tavi-treatment/index.md

 ---
-title: "TAVI Treatment: Minimally Invasive Aortic Valve Replacement"
+title: 'TAVI Treatment: Minimally Invasive Aortic Valve Replacement'
-description: "TAVI (Transcatheter Aortic Valve Implantation) treats aortic valve disease without open-heart surgery.
-Learn about the procedure, benefits, and outcomes from a cardiology expert."
+description: TAVI (Transcatheter Aortic Valve Implantation) treats aortic valve disease without open-heart surgery.
+Learn about the procedure, benefits, and outcomes from a cardiology expert.
 date: 2024-12-05
 lastmod: 2024-12-05
 draft: false
-translationKey: "tavi-treatment"
+translationKey: tavi-treatment
 categories:
-    - "Cardiology"
+- Cardiology
 tags:
-    - "TAVI"
-    - "Transcatheter Aortic Valve Implantation"
-    - "Aortic Stenosis"
-    - "Minimally Invasive Heart Surgery"
-    - "Aortic Valve Disease"
-    - "TAVR"
-    - "Valve Replacement"
-    - "Aortic Valve Treatment"
-    - "Structural Heart Disease"
+- Heart Valve Diseases
-author: "Doç.
-Dr. Habib ÇİL"
+author: Doç.
+Dr. Habib ÇİL
-featured_image: "featured.svg"
+featured_image: featured.svg
 showTableOfContents: true
 faq:
-    - question: "Is the TAVI procedure painful?"
+- question: Is the TAVI procedure painful?
-      answer: "No, the patient does not feel pain during the TAVI procedure as they are under sedation.
+  answer: No, the patient does not feel pain during the TAVI procedure as they are
+    under sedation.
 There may be mild discomfort or bruising at the access site afterward, but this is easily managed with pain relievers.
-There is no major incision pain like in open-heart surgery."
+There is no major incision pain like in open-heart surgery.
-    - question: "How long will I stay in the hospital after TAVI?"
+- question: How long will I stay in the hospital after TAVI?
-      answer: "Patients are typically ready for discharge within 1 to 3 days after the TAVI procedure.
-This period may vary depending on the patient's overall condition and post-procedure progress."
+  answer: Patients are typically ready for discharge within 1 to 3 days after the
+    TAVI procedure.
+This period may vary depending on the patient's overall condition and post-procedure progress.
-    - question: "How long does a TAVI valve last?"
+- question: How long does a TAVI valve last?
-      answer: "Current clinical data show that TAVI valves function well for at least 10-15 years.
+  answer: Current clinical data show that TAVI valves function well for at least 10-15
+    years.
 As technology advances and newer generation valves are used, this duration is expected to be even longer.
-Valve function is monitored with annual echocardiograms."
+Valve function is monitored with annual echocardiograms.
-    - question: "Can TAVI be performed at any age?"
+- question: Can TAVI be performed at any age?
-      answer: "There is no strict age limit for TAVI.
-The decision is based on the patient's biological age, overall health, and surgical risk.
-While it is often preferred for older patients, it can also be a suitable option for younger patients who are at intermediate or even low risk."
+  answer: There is no strict age limit for TAVI.
+The decision is based on the patient's
+    biological age, overall health, and surgical risk.
+While it is often preferred for older patients, it can also be a suitable option for younger patients who are at intermediate or even low risk.
-    - question: "Why is a pacemaker needed after TAVI?"
+- question: Why is a pacemaker needed after TAVI?
-      answer: "The new valve is placed close to the heart's own electrical conduction system.
+  answer: The new valve is placed close to the heart's own electrical conduction system.
     Sometimes, this placement can put pressure on the conduction system, causing a slowdown in heart rate (conduction block).
 If this becomes permanent, a pacemaker is needed to regulate the heart rate.
-This risk is about 5-15%."
+This risk is about 5-15%.
-    - question: "When can I return to my normal life after TAVI?"
+- question: When can I return to my normal life after TAVI?
-      answer: "Most patients can return to normal daily activities like driving and shopping within 1-2 weeks.
+  answer: Most patients can return to normal daily activities like driving and shopping
+    within 1-2 weeks.
 It is recommended to wait for your doctor's approval before engaging in more strenuous activities and sports.
-The recovery is much faster compared to open-heart surgery."
+The recovery is much faster compared to open-heart surgery.
-    - question: "Are the valves used for TAVI metallic?"
+- question: Are the valves used for TAVI metallic?
-      answer: "No, TAVI valves are biological.
-They consist of leaflets made from bovine or porcine pericardium (heart sac tissue) mounted on a stent (a metal mesh frame) made of nickel-titanium (nitinol) or cobalt-chromium alloy.
-These valves do not make a clicking sound like metallic valves and usually do not require lifelong use of strong blood thinners like Coumadin."
+  answer: No, TAVI valves are biological.
+They consist of leaflets made from bovine
+    or porcine pericardium (heart sac tissue) mounted on a stent (a metal mesh frame) made of nickel-titanium (nitinol) or cobalt-chromium alloy.
+These valves do not make a clicking sound like metallic valves and usually do not require lifelong use of strong blood thinners like Coumadin.
-    - question: "Can't aortic stenosis be treated with medication?"
+- question: Can't aortic stenosis be treated with medication?
-      answer: "No. Aortic stenosis is a mechanical problem—a physical narrowing of the valve.
+  answer: No. Aortic stenosis is a mechanical problem—a physical narrowing of the
+    valve.
 Medications can help alleviate symptoms of heart failure or control blood pressure, but they cannot open a narrowed valve.
-The only effective treatment for severe aortic stenosis is to replace the valve (either surgically or with TAVI)."
+The only effective treatment for severe aortic stenosis is to replace the valve (either surgically or with TAVI).
 ---

 {{< lead >}}